A conventional loan, which is most popular among homebuyers for home financing, comes in more than one flavor.

 Read on to learn about conventional loan types, how they work, and what their differences might mean for you as you compare lenders and mortgage options.

-Although conventional home loan doesn’t have many of the perks that government-insured loans (FHA loans, VA loans, and USDA loans) provide, it can offer the best interest rate and the lowest fees if you meet certain criteria like a high credit score (more than 700) and you can give a 20% down payment.
+Although conventional home loans don’t have many of the perks that government-insured loans (FHA loans, VA loans, and USDA loans) provide, it can offer the best interest rate and the lowest fees if you meet certain criteria like a high credit score (more than 700) and you can give a 20% down payment.

 To help you decide whether conventional loans are a better fit for you and your financial situation, let’s study the conventional loan types which reflect different criteria and requirements as well.